Environmental monitoring: How to maintain a cleanroom

 The air in your cleanroom facility

-Of course, the air in the facility will be continuously controlled by HVAC control systems.
-Parameters such as pressure, temperature and humidity may be continuously monitored, whereas monitoring for both viable and non-viable particle counts will be routinely carried out depending on grade of room and operations.
-Your air samplers for both viable and non-viable particle monitoring must be maintained and calibrated regularly, to ensure accuracy of data.
+Of course, the air in the facility will be continuously controlled by HVAC contamination control systems.
+Parameters such as pressure, temperature and humidity may be continuously monitored, whereas monitoring for both viable and non-viable particle counts will be routinely carried out depending on the grade of room and operations.
+Your air samplers for both viable and non-viable particle monitoring must be maintained and calibrated regularly, to ensure the accuracy of the data.